oliverc1623/ceriad/nautilus-files/README.md

 `./CarlaUE4.sh -carla-rpc-port=4000` # port num is up to you

+You might get an error saying "Cannot find a compatible Vulkan device...".
+Sometimes vulkan is not the default GPU driver in a Nautilus GUI pod with multiple GPUs.
+You can get around this by adding the flag

+`./CarlaUE4.sh -graphicsadapter=2`

 add the flag `-prefernvidia` if carla is not running on the GPU.

 `python generate_traffic.py -p 4000 --tm-port 4050`